Untreated Adjustment Disorder: Potential Long-Term Risks

 2. Alcohol Use Disorder

-Untreated adjustment disorder can turn into alcohol use disorder or alcoholism.
+Untreated Adjustment Disorder may increase vulnerability to maladaptive coping strategies, including problematic alcohol use, in some individuals.
 When individuals struggle to form a healthy coping mechanism, they become completely dependent on alcohol to function.
 Eventually, this puts not only their life but also the people surrounding them at risk.

 3. Substance Use Disorder (SUD)